| | Danish Audio ConnecT CT1 Audio

 are likely to dominate the ability to establish the desired level, rather

 than the insignificant errors indicated by the measurements.
-The

 channel balance (tracking between the two decks) was well within the